ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <br />

-## `alb` commands
+## `ingress alb` commands
 {: #alb-commands}

-View and configure an Ingress application load balancer (ALB).
+View and configure Ingress application load balancers (ALBs).
 {: shortdesc}

+Previously, the following commands were listed in the `ibmcloud oc alb` category.
+In CLI version 1.0.154 and later, the `ibmcloud oc alb` category is deprecated, and these commands are now listed in the `ibmcloud oc ingress alb` subcategory.
+For more information, see the [CLI changelog](/docs/openshift?topic=openshift-cs_cli_changelog#10).
+{: important}

-### `ibmcloud oc alb autoupdate disable`
+### `ibmcloud oc ingress alb autoupdate disable`
 {: #cs_alb_autoupdate_disable}

 Disable automatic updates of all Ingress ALB pods in a cluster.
 {: shortdesc}

 By default, automatic updates to Ingress application load balancers (ALBs) are enabled.
 ALB pods are automatically updated when a new image version is available.
 To instead update the add-on manually, use this command to disable automatic updates.
-You can then update ALB pods by running the [`ibmcloud oc alb update` command](#cs_alb_update).
+You can then update ALB pods by running the [`ibmcloud oc ingress alb update` command](#cs_alb_update).

 When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Ingress deployment, but does not change the image version of your Ingress ALB add-on.
 You are responsible for checking the compatibility of the latest Kubernetes versions and your Ingress ALB add-on images.

 ```
-ibmcloud oc alb autoupdate disable --cluster CLUSTER [-q]
+ibmcloud oc ingress alb autoupdate disable --cluster CLUSTER [-q]
 ```
 {: pre}